alex-ong/NESTrisOCR/README.md

 `brew install python3 libtiff libjpeg webp little-cms2`

-`pip3 install -U pyobjc pillow numpy`
+`pip3 install -U pyobjc pillow numpy ConfigUpdater cv2`

 You can verify the installation is correct by checking this: